 The Mass of the Holy Spirit, which was held at our beautiful grotto, was a perfect way to start the year remembering what is most important.
 I truly felt the presence of the Holy Spirit among our community celebrating together around the Eucharistic table.
 The sincerity of the prayers and the fellowship expressed at this Mass demonstrate the way in which the Loras community is sustained and nourished by our shared Catholic faith.”
 Rachel Fitzgibbon (‘15) Des Moines, Iowa

-- Eucharist is central in the sacramental life of the Loras community, with daily and dynamic Sunday night liturgies.
+- Eucharist is central in the sacramental life of the Loras community, with daily and Sunday liturgies.
 Other festive celebrations include the Mass of the Holy Spirit, St. Joseph Heritage Day Mass, and the Initiation Mass in Christ the King Chapel on Divine Mercy Sunday, when prepared Loras students and staff receive Easter sacraments.

 - Weekday Eucharistic adoration takes place in St. Joseph’s Chapel, and Holy Hours are dedicated to student-athletes, priests’ jubilees, and prayer for vocations.